ISazhyna/capstone_data_engineering/README.md

-# capstone_data_engineering
 Capstone in Data Engineering camp provided by DataTalks.
-# Topic of Project - Does weather affected crime incidents in the big city?
+# Topic of Project - Does temperature affected crime incidents in the big city?

 ## Problem description
 Does the temperature affect the crime rate?
 Last summer break 30year temperature record in Austin, TX.
 Did this scorching weather affect crime in the city overall?